 Apache, he is serious ALL the time and does not like nick names…sometimes I call him Grumpy:

 The last of the original three family horses.
 He is another one with an unknown history.
 We got him somewhere in the neighborhood of 13 years old and he is somewhere in his mid 30s now.
 He is of mostly Appaloosa blood, as you can see.
+We are also enjoying every minute we have left with him.

 Petunia, or Tuners:

 Last, but certainly NOT least.
 Old horse companion extraordinaire with a personality plus!
 I love this donkey!
-She was 14 yo when we got her and she always has the last word.
+She was around 14 yo when we got her and she always has the last word.

 Introduce me to your four legged friends!